-Finally, this: Who is the customer?
+Finally, the analogy faces this challenge: Who is the customer?
 Who demands the work that students produce with their teachers’ guidance?
 For lucky students, an engaged and prepared adult figure is the discerning customer, demanding good work and providing useful feedback.
 Some parents play this role well, but not all can or will.

 - In what ways are schools organized differently from businesses?

 - Are there practices from business that could help your school?

 - Do students in your school feel that there is a “customer” for their hard work?